bda-mota/Get_Next_Line/README.md

 ## Key Features / Principais Características
 Line Reading: The developed function is capable of reading a line from the file associated with the provided file descriptor parameter.

-Leitura de Linha - A função desenvolvida é capaz de ler uma linha do arquivo associado ao parâmetro fornecido do descritor de arquivo.
+Leitura de Linha: A função desenvolvida é capaz de ler uma linha do arquivo associado ao parâmetro fornecido do descritor de arquivo.

 ## Learned Concepts / Conceitos aprendidos
 During the development of this project, I gained essential programming knowledge, including: